xyfir/yalcs/README.md

-# YALCS — Yet Another Live Chat for Slack
+# Yalcs — Yet Another Live Chat for Slack

 Message your website's visitors through Slack for support or sales.
 100% free and open source.